hoshinoyutaka/pagerank_assignment/README.md

 # Making a simple Search Engine
-This is the set of programs that emulate some of the key functions of the search engine.
+This is the set of programs that emulate some of the key functions of a search engine.
 We basically want to crawl a web site,
 compute the ranks of the collected pages and visualize the network on a graph.

 More specifically: